ibm-cloud-docs/FileStorage/replication.md

 -h, --help                      Show this message and exit.
 ```

-## Viewing the replica volumes in the Volume List in the UI
+## Viewing the replica volumes in the Volume List in the console
 {: #replicalistUI}
 {: ui}